bobbycomet/GriffinUpdater/README.md

 Each enabled app gets its own pair of unit files:

 ```
-~/.config/systemd/user/griffin-updater-<id>.service
+~/.config/systemd/user/griffin-updater-.service
-~/.config/systemd/user/griffin-updater-<id>.timer
+~/.config/systemd/user/griffin-updater-.timer
 ```

-The service just runs `python -m griffin_updater.cli check --id <id>`.
+The service just runs `python -m griffin_updater.cli check --id `.
 The timer's `OnCalendar=` value is generated from your schedule choice, so "weekly, Sunday, 13:00" becomes `OnCalendar=Sun *-*-* 13:00:00`. `systemctl --user enable --now` is called automatically whenever you save an app, so nothing extra needs to be run by hand.

 Because these are user units rather than root or system units like the original Discord updater script relied on, they inherit your desktop session's D-Bus address automatically.
 That means `notify-send` just works, with no sudo-per-logged-in-user loop needed like the original script had to do.